-• We'll pay income payments to your dependant from the date of your death.
-The income payments will stop at the end of the plan or when your dependant dies if this is sooner.
+- We'll pay income payments to your dependant from the date of your death.
+The income payments will stop at the end of the plan or when your dependant dies if this is sooner. - The percentage of your maturity value will also be paid to your dependant if they survive to the end of the plan.
+However, if they die before the end of the plan then no maturity value will be paid.